Intake, Assessment, & Determination Summary

 The Inventory for Client and Agency Planning (ICAP) must be administered by a Qualified Intellectual Disability Professional (QIDP), six months prior to the date on the DDPAS-2, Part II.
 The ICAP is not a substitute for the adaptive functioning assessment required in a psychological evaluation.

-For individuals with mental retardation in the mild or moderate range, the psychological evaluation must be completed by a licensed psychologist, within five years prior to the date recorded on the DDPAS-2, Part II.
-For individuals with mental retardation in the severe to profound range, the psychological evaluations must be completed by a licensed psychologist, but need not be updated within five years.
+For individuals with mental in the mild or moderate range, the psychological evaluation must be completed by a licensed psychologist, within five years prior to the date recorded on the DDPAS-2, Part II.
+For individuals with an intellectual disability in the severe to profound range, the psychological evaluations must be completed by a licensed psychologist, but need not be updated within five years.
 Psychological evaluations must include:

 - Assessment of adaptive functioning: Licensed psychologists have the latitude to determine which tool should be used; however, the ICAP is not an adequate assessment of adaptive functioning.
 Suggested instruments are:

-- American Association of Mental Retardation (AAMR) Adaptive Behavior Scales
+- American Association on Intellectual and Developmental Disabilities (AAIDD) Adaptive Behavior Scales

 - Vineland Adaptive Behavior Scale